samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 module.exports = UserService;
 ```

-This is a brief analysis over this file:
+This is a brief analysis of this file:

-* The `constructor` initalizes all the dependencies passed to it from your dependency injection file when creating the object.
+* The `constructor` initializes all the dependencies passed to it from your dependency injection file when creating the object.
 * The `createUser` method checks if the user with the username in the request body exists then throws an error that 'User with username already exists' already exists.
 Otherwise, it proceeds to save the user and returns the result to the controller.
 * The `getUser` method fetches the user that matches the `username` provided and returns the result to the controller.